Sterile Processing Technician Training & Certification

 Mount Hood Community College (Certificate)

-Mount Hood Community College (MHCC) boasts a beautiful campus nestled in the Oregon mountains that is a fantastic place to gain the skills of a sterile processing technician.
-Unlike some other programs featured, the MHCC program is a broader surgical technician program offering specific training in sterile processing.
+Mount Hood Community College (MHCC) boasts a beautiful campus nestled in the Oregon mountains, a fantastic place to gain the skills of a sterile processing technician.
+Unlike some other featured programs, the MHCC program is a broader surgical technician program offering specific training in sterile processing.

-This sterile processing technician course provides instruction for those who wish to function in entry-level positions in sterile processing and central service departments of healthcare facilities.
+This sterile processing technician course provides instruction for those who wish to hold entry-level positions in healthcare facilities’ sterile processing and central service departments.

-Graduates of this program, which takes two years to complete, will be prepared for various healthcare positions.
-This program is based on the curriculum provided by the IAHCSMM, which means that graduates are eligible to sit for the CRCST exam upon completion.
+This two-year program prepares graduates for various healthcare positions.
+It is based on the curriculum provided by the IAHCSMM, which means that upon completion, graduates are eligible to sit for the CRCST exam.
 The course requires students to take 60 hours of direct coursework, 30 hours of labs, and 400 hours of hands-on clinical practice.

 • Location: Gresham, Oregon